 Animals left behind can be injured, fall ill, starve and hamper human evacuation and rescue efforts

+- Identify a place where you can evacuate with your pets.
+Many hotels and motels are pet-friendly, and those that aren’t often make exceptions during natural disasters.
+A searchable database of pet-friendly accommodations is available at www.petswelcome.com or www.petfriendlyhotelsandtravel.com.
 If you are planning to stay with friends or family, confirm beforehand that your pets will be welcome or find a professional kennel safely out of the flood’s reach where you can board them.

-Get more detailed pet disaster preparedness tips at uan.org.
+Get more disaster tips at www.uan.org.

 Founded in 1987, United Animal Nations focuses on bringing animals out of crisis and into care through a variety of programs, including emergency animal sheltering and disaster relief services, financial assistance for urgent veterinary care and humane education.